For the creator of Plague Inc, the Covid was a big case of conscience

 It’s not just vaccine makers who have profited well from the Covid-19 pandemic; this is also the case for the developers of Plague Inc., who have also experienced it quite badly.

 Thursday, May 26, the famous epidemiological simulation game Plague Inc. celebrated its tenth anniversary.
 The opportunity for its creator James Vaughan to engage in a small question and answer session on Reddit.
-And one of the Internet users hit on a very interesting point when he asked the developer about the effect of the Covid-19 pandemic on the popularity of his game.
+And one of the Internet users hit on a very interesting point when he asked the developer regarding the effect of the Covid-19 pandemic on the popularity of his game.

 For those who are not familiar with Plague Inc., it is a game that offers the player to embody a microorganism; over the course of the game, he evolves his pox to make it more and more virulent thanks to various and varied evolutionary strategies, with the objective of achieving the pure and simple eradication of humanity.